steven-tey/moviebot/README.md

 This is a group project for my IL181 Practical Data Science tutorial (group members are Dennis, Pedro, and Ahmed).

+## Running this locally
-To run this locally, follow these steps:
+To run this program locally, follow these steps:

 1. Download the repo with `git clone https://github.com/steven-tey/moviebot.git`
 2. Create a virtual environment with `python3 -m venv venv`